dgasmith/opt_einsum/README.md

 1000 loops, best of 3: 612 µs per loop
 ```

-The index transformation is a fairly simple contraction that leads to straightforward intermediates.
+The index transformation is a well known contraction that leads to straightforward intermediates.
-This can be further complicated by considering that the shape of the C matrices need not be the same, in this case the ordering in which the indices are transformed matters greatly.
+This contraction can be further complicated by considering that the shape of the C matrices need not be the same, in this case the ordering in which the indices are transformed matters greatly.
 Logic can be built that optimizes the ordering; however, this is a lot of time and effort for a single expression.
 Now lets consider the following expression found in a perturbation theory (one of ~5,000 such expressions):
 `bdik,acaj,ikab,ajac,ikbd`